 • In August, WMPC received the final one-fourth of both the \$35,132,600 foster care capitated allocation and \$2,000,000 administration allocation for FY21.
-The organization also received an additional \$1.8M for foster care services, due to state-wide rate changes that went into effect on April 1, 2021.
+The organization also received an additional \$1.8M for foster care services, due to statewide rate changes that went into effect on April 1, 2021.
 WMPC maintained a \$1,500,000 risk reserve and operations to date resulted in a YTD surplus of \$10.3M, under an accrual basis.

 - WMPC received 60 intake referrals in the fourth quarter of FY21; this is a marginal increase from the 58 intake referrals received in the third quarter of FY21. - Provision of Enhanced Foster Care services and a decrease in number of children in foster care continues to contribute to fewer children placed in residential settings.
 Between July and September 2021, the number of days children spent in residential placements decreased by 24% compared to the previous quarter. - WMPC's performance and quality improvement team continues to analyze performance data and engage with its network providers monthly to discuss key performance measures, data quality, outcome measures, and quality improvement plans.
 WMPC also meets with providers on a quarterly basis to assess performance against the contract as a condensed review of contract compliance and achievement of outcomes.
-(Refer to attachment Fiscal Year 2021 Q3 Performance Report.) - During quarter three, WMPC's clinical liaison received over 67 screening referrals leading to 12 formal assessments, over 84 staff consultations, and more than 76 youth connected to open-access services. - Within the last quarter, the Parent Engagement Program has successfully discharged three parents from the program as they reunified with their children.
-All three parents had their child(ren) returned to them less than 12 months of the case being opened. - WMPC is finalizing our Foster Care A.L.L.Y.
-Project.
+(Refer to attachment Fiscal Year 2021 Annual Performance Report.) - During quarter four, WMPC's clinical liaison received over 67 trauma screening referrals leading to 12 formal mental health assessments, over 84 staff consultations on mental health needs of children in foster care, and more than 76 youth connected to open-access services through mental health providers contracted with Network180. - Within the last quarter, the Parent Engagement Program has successfully discharged three parents from the program as they reunified with their children.
+All three parents had their child(ren) returned to them less than 12 months of the case being opened. - WMPC is finalizing our Foster Care A.L.L.Y Project.
 The Ally Project will partner with a local nonprofit to lead a Gender & Sexuality Alliance that will serve children in foster care as well as other interested Kent County youth. - The COVID-19 pandemic continues to have an impact on operations and performance.
 Turnover and hiring qualified case managers are a struggle with our partner agencies due to increased hybrid work, acuity of children in foster care and lack of available and appropriate placements.
 On-going disruptions to performance are projected due to the COVID-19 pandemic for the foreseeable future.